568

 – Comintern

-Mar 6, 2014 at 20:47
+Commented Mar 6, 2014 at 20:47

 • \$\begingroup\$ Define "distinct arms, legs, head, and flags."
-But I suggest allowing very small figures as well, otherwise this will turn into a kolmogorov-complexity-like question with very little of the code actually involving generating a pair of directions. \$\endgroup\$ Mar 6, 2014 at 20:51
+But I suggest allowing very small figures as well, otherwise this will turn into a kolmogorov-complexity-like question with very little of the code actually involving generating a pair of directions. \$\endgroup\$ Commented Mar 6, 2014 at 20:51

 • 2